Interactive Brokers Singapore Review (2023): How does it fare against Saxo Markets and Tiger Brokers?

 What are the Interactive Brokers commission fees?

-For Singapore shares, Interactive Brokers charges a fixed commission fee of 0.08%, with a minimum commission of 2.50 SGD under the Fixed account tier.
-If you’re trading 2,500,000 SGD or more, switch to a Tiered account to get rates between 0.02% to 0.05% instead, with a minimum commission of 0.9 to 1.60 SGD.
-Even if you aren’t trading such a large volume, the Tiered account gives you the exact same 0.08%, 2.50 SGD minimum rate for trades below 2,500,000 SGD, and lower rates for everything else, including on the US stock market.
-So it’s a good idea to make the switch.
+This means, even if you aren’t trading such a large volume, the Tiered account gives you the exact same 0.08%, 2.50 SGD minimum rate for trades below 2,500,000 SGD, and lower rates for everything else, including on the US stock market.
+So it’s always a good idea to make the switch.

-However, if you’re trading a small volume on the SGX, you can a lower minimum commission fee at moomoo and Tiger Brokers.
+However, if you’re trading a small volume on the SGX, you can enjoy a lower minimum commission fee at moomoo and Tiger Brokers.
 Compare the cheapest brokerages for Singapore stocks here.

 For US stocks, Interactive Brokers charges between 0.0005 to 0.0035 USD per share depending on the share volume, with a minimum of 0.35 USD under their Tiered account tier.
 Under their Fixed account tier, the charge is 0.005 USD per share, subject to a minimum of 1 USD, for any trade volume.
 For most people, the Tiered pricing is going to be much cheaper, so go ahead and switch your account to Tiered in your account settings if you’re keen on US stocks.